Rewriting Guix fixed-output past derivation

 The simplest case; a good start!
 As we said above, the builder is builtin:download without any inputs since 2016.
 Therefore, it covers all source code reachable by guix time-machine.
 What we have to do is just to extract relevant information to pass it to url-fetch procedure.

 Guix is more than just a package manager or an operating system, it is a Scheme library too!
-Other said, it is ease to re-compose procedures.
+Other said, it is easy to re-compose procedures.
 For instance, launch guix repl,

 scheme@(guix-user)> ,use(guix derivations)